Andrei Rudyev: Civilization X and the Fabrication of Well-Being

 In 2005, Andrei Rudyev first drew wide attention in Saint Petersburg with ‘Antarctic Mission’, an installation that transformed the façade of the Museum of the Arctic and Antarctic into a drifting iceberg populated by forty-three enormous penguins.
 Twenty years later, marking his sixtieth birthday, he is taking stock of his career with three exhibitions across the city.

-The project he set out to prepare for the anniversary grew into something like a self-developing event, gradually accumulating layers and details.
-In principle, the material from all three exhibitions could have been gathered into a single large hall and arranged into a carefully structured route.
-Yet large venues are, as a rule, bureaucratic and cautious, precisely because of their visibility to pervasive censorship and external oversight.
+The project Andrei Rudyev (b.
+1966) initially conceived for his anniversary gradually grew organically into something like a self-generating event, steadily accumulating layers, associations, and details.
+In principle, material from all three exhibitions could have been brought together in a single large venue and arranged along a carefully structured route.
+Yet major institutions tend, almost by definition, to be bureaucratic and cautious, all the more so when they remain highly visible to censorship and external scrutiny.

-For this reason, Rudyev chose three galleries he could trust.
-It is no coincidence that all three are connected to the history and tradition of St. Petersburg’s nonconformist art scene: Borey Art Center, one of the pioneering underground venues founded in 1991; Navicula Artis Gallery, established in 1992 by a group of students of the influential art historian Ivan Chechot (and now based within the well-known art center Pushkinskaya-10); and the much newer, guerrilla-style gallery-workshop 'Mosya,' a nomadic initiative by the artist Ivan Khimin.
+For that reason, Rudyev chose three galleries he felt he could trust.
+It is no coincidence that all three are tied to the history and legacy of St Petersburg’s nonconformist art scene: Borey Art Center, a pioneering underground venue founded in 1991; Navicula Artis Gallery, established in 1992 by a group of students of the influential art historian Ivan Chechot and now based within the well-known art centre Pushkinskaya-10; and the much newer, guerrilla-style gallery-workshop Mosya, a nomadic initiative created by the artist Ivan Khimin (b.1975).

-Thus, the project evolved into a kind of mini-festival, in which viewers moved not only through the city but also through time.
+The project thus evolved into a kind of mini-festival, in which viewers moved not only across the city but also through time.

-The overall project is divided into eight thematic rooms: four at Borey Art Center, three at Navicula Artis Gallery, and one at Mosya gallery.
+Taken as a whole, it is divided into eight thematic rooms: four at Borey Art Center, three at Navicula Artis Gallery, and one at Mosya.
 Within each of these eight spaces, self-contained narratives unfolded.
-At the same time, the project as a whole carried a distinct flavor of theater or cinema—stories were not static, but developed over time, accumulating flashbacks and spin-offs.
-It is therefore unsurprising that each segment bore its own title.
+At the same time, the project as a whole carried a distinct theatrical or cinematic quality: its stories were not static, but developed over time, generating flashbacks and spin-offs.
+It is therefore no surprise that each section bore its own title.

-And yes—Rudyev has returned to his penguins.
-In the gallery, a tiny side room adjoins the main hall, visible only by peering inside.
-In the doorway, we see a family of penguins.
-As the artist explains: “I had only one penguin left from a 2006 project, but I decided to give it a family—five penguin children.
+And Rudyev has returned to his penguins.
+Off the main gallery space there is a tiny side room, visible only if one peers inside.
+In the doorway stands a family of penguins.
+As the artist explains: “I only had one penguin left over from a project in 2006, but I decided to give it a family of five little penguin children.
 What are they looking at?
-At one of Russia’s most overused symbols of the ‘eternally living’—the mummy of Vladimir Lenin in the Lenin’s Mausoleum, which today is periodically subjected to attempts at revival, in the spirit of Luigi Galvani, who famously demonstrated how a dead frog’s leg twitches under electricity.
+One of Russia’s most overused symbols of the ‘eternally living’: the mummy of Vladimir Lenin in Lenin’s Mausoleum, which today is periodically subjected to attempts at revival, in the spirit of Luigi Galvani, who famously demonstrated how a dead frog’s leg twitches under electricity.
 And so this poor family of penguins is forced to watch these convulsions of resurrecting a bygone grandeur.”

 ‘Civilization X’ is conceived as a total installation, bringing together works from different periods of the artist’s career.
 Andrei Rudyev (b.
 1966) recalls that he held his very first exhibition at the Borey Art Center in St Petersburg in 1994; now, three decades later, he comes full circle.